History of anthropology

 History of anthropology in this article refers primarily to the 18th- and 19th-century precursors of modern anthropology.
-The term anthropology itself, innovated as a New Latin scientific word during the Renaissance, has always meant "the study (or science) of man".
+The term anthropology itself, innovated as a Neo-Latin scientific word during the Renaissance, has always meant "the study (or science) of man".
 The topics to be included and the terminology have varied historically.
 At present they are more elaborate than they were during the development of anthropology.
 For a presentation of modern social and cultural anthropology as they have developed in Britain, France, and North America since approximately 1900, see the relevant sections under Anthropology.